Seafood-Globalization-Lab/artis-hpc/README.md

 ## S3 Bucket & Output Structure

-Below is the expected layout under your S3 bucket (e.g., `s3://artis-s3-bucket/outputs/`):
+Below is the expected layout under your S3 bucket (e.g., `s3://artis-s3-bucket/outputs/`).
+Note that an S3 bucket is a flat architecture, meaning it does not have true directories like a local machine.
+It uses "prefixes" that can look like an architecture, but they are in fact just long file names.
+This matches the local output file architecture of the ARTIS model.

 ```text
 s3://artis-s3-bucket/outputs/